‘Grand Theft Auto: San Andreas’ Is Now Backwards Compatible On The Xbox One

 Besides GTA: San Andreas, two other Rockstar games are now backwards compatible on the Xbox One as well; namely, Midnight Club: Los Angeles and Rockstar Games presents Table Tennis.
 Along with the original version of the game, Midnight Club: Los Angeles Complete Edition is also compatible with the Xbox One.

 Compared to San Andreas, Midnight Club: Los Angeles and Rockstar Games presents Table Tennis were received fairly well.
 Midnight Club, however, got mixed reviews.
-An old review by Kotaku stated that the game could be quite difficult which probably contributed to players’ mixed feelings toward it, depsite the title’s expansive lineup of vehicles and exciting game modes.
+An old review by Kotaku stated that the game could be quite difficult, which probably contributed to players’ mixed feelings toward it, despite the title’s expansive lineup of vehicles and exciting game modes.
 Meanwhile, Table Tennis was one of those games players could enjoy during their downtime.
 It has a score of 81 on Metacritic.
-It seems to be well-received by gamers though there aren’t too many modes in the title.
+It seems to be well-received by gamers, though there aren’t too many modes in the title.